 - Prioritize the order in which the organization addresses remediating vulnerabilities.
 Vulnerabilities from vendors and public source typically provide risk ratings that may need to be adjusted for campus computing environments.
 When establishing remediation priority, consider mitigating controls in place that affect how easily the vulnerability can be exploited, e.g., the priority of a vulnerability can be lowered if access to a protected subnet is required for exploitation.

 - Non-authenticated vulnerability scans should be performed on covered devices at least once a week (5 business days).
-See additional discussion below on non-authenticated scan vs. authenticated scan.
+See additional discussion below on a non-authenticated scan vs. an authenticated scan.

-Remediation Steps High Risk Vuln Response Time (business days) Medium Risk Vuln Response Time (business days) Confirm vulnerability is not false positive 1 5 Develop remediation plan to fix vulnerability 5 10 Remediate vulnerability by executing steps in remediation plan 10 30
+Remediation Steps High-Risk Vuln Response Time (business days) Medium Risk Vuln Response Time (business days) Confirm vulnerability is not false positive 1 5 Develop a remediation plan to fix the vulnerability 5 10 Remediate vulnerability by executing steps in a remediation plan 10 30

 - Threat Level - Does the organization or systems requiring remediation face numerous and/or significant threats?
 For example, public Web servers and internet accessible covered devices may face high threat levels.
 In general, timely remediation is critical for these systems.
 In contrast, for a covered device that is inaccessible from the Internet or other campus networks, remediation may be delayed for institutional needs because such a device usually faces a lower threat level.